itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 I'd also like to thank Rem Zolotykh for his great [Youtube series](https://www.youtube.com/playlist?list=PLuNEz8XtB51K-x3bwCC9uNM_cxXaiCcRY) about building a React/Redux application with jwt authentication.
 While you should never use a custom authentication strategy like this for real-world production apps (use Passport instead), it was valuable to learn about the authentication flow using JSON web tokens with localStorage, and managing headers.
 It was also great to get another perspective of how to wire up React and Redux.

 Finally, I owe a great deal of gratitude to Robert M. Pirsig.
 While working on this project, I hit a lot of brick walls.
 To unwind after getting put in my place by a waterfall of error messages, I would read Zen and the Art of Motorcycle Maintenance.
 After picking at the first half for a year, I finished the second half during this project very quickly.
 Many of the metaphors and ideas discussed in that book correlate directly with programming.
 It put a lot of issues I had with code into a much broader perspective and it made me appreciate the Art of Programming much more deeply.
 It changed the way I percieve and approach bugs.
 I've gained an appreciation for them, as frustrating and ego-crushing as they can be.
-Each hard bug illumiates a gap in knowledge with an oppurtunity to learn something profound and grow as a developer.
-In turn, this leads to writing better *quality* software naturally and becoming better prepared to contribute increased knowledge and experience to open source software, and companies building the future.
-A bug may seem trivial at first, but if you consider that an entire application relies on a trivial bug being fixed in order to run the way it needs to, it's not so trivial after all, and deserves attention and careful research.
-Zen and the Art of Motorcycle Maintenance should be in every CS curriculum.
+Each hard bug illumiates a gap in knowledge with an oppurtunity to learn something profound, and you grow because of it.
+In turn, this leads to writing better *quality* software naturally and becoming better prepared and energized to contribute fresh perspectives to open source software, and companies building the future.
+A bug may seem trivial at first, but if you consider that an entire application may rely on that trivial bug being fixed in order to run the way it needs to, it's not so trivial after all, and deserves attention and careful thought.

 # An Overview of Vote